spotlightpa/poor-richard/content/news/2021-03-31-SPLELIGIBLE01.md

 He said he has heard from people in southeast and central parts of the state who have been able to secure appointments, but have to travel 35 minutes to an hour — and make the trip twice, once for each dose.

-That’s also the case in the western part of the state, where Sen. Lindsay Williams (D., Allegheny) said she’s heard from constituents who are still struggling to secure appointments.
+That’s also the case in the western part of the state, where Sen. Lindsey Williams (D., Allegheny) said she’s heard from constituents who are still struggling to secure appointments.

 Some are homebound, while others don’t have transportation to get to a vaccination site, Williams said.
 Others do not want to go to a mass vaccination site and would prefer to go to their local pharmacy, but allocations to many of those locations have been paused as the state directs doses to sites capable of mass vaccination clinics.